Sorry for the no-new-posts-November, FogMarks has been very busy experiencing new fields and worlds. But now — we’re back on baby!

-Today’s case-study is on an old case (and by old I mean 3 months old), but due to recent developments in an active research of a very known company’s very known product, I would like to present and explain the huge importance of an Anti-IDOR mechanism.
-Don’t afraid, we’re not biting.
+Today’s case-study is about an old incident (and by “old” I mean 3 months old), but due to recent developments in an active research of a very known company’s popular product, I want to present and explain the huge importance of having an Anti-IDOR mechanism in your application.

-Basically, an IDOR (Insecure Direct Object Reference) allows attacker to mess around with an object that does not belong to him.
-This could be the private credentials of users, like the email address, private object that the attacker should not have access to, like a private event, or public information that should simply, and rationally – not be changed by a 3rd person, like a title of a user (don’t worry – case-study about the Mozilla vulnerability is on its way).
+Basically, an IDOR (Insecure Direct Object Reference) allows an attacker to mess around with an object that does not belong to him.
+This could be the private credentials of users (like an email address), private object that the attacker should not have access to (like a private event), or public information that should simply and rationally not be changed (or viewed) by a 3rd-party.

-When an attacker is able to mess around with an object that does not belongs to him, the consequences might be devastating.
-I am not talking just about critical information disclosure that could lead the business to the ground, I am talking about messing around with objects that could lead the attacker to execute code on the server.
+When an attacker is able to mess around with an object that does not belong to him, the consequences can be devastating.
+I’m not just talking about critical information disclosure that could lead the business to the ground (like Facebook’s recent discoveries), I am also talking about messing around with objects that could lead the attacker to execute code on the server.
 Don’t be so shocked — it is very much possible.

-I’m not going to disclosed the name of the company or software that this serious vulnerability was found on.
+I’m not going to disclose the name of the company or software that this serious vulnerability was found on.
 I am not even going to say that this is a huge company with a QA and security response team that could fill an entire mall.
+Twice.

 An IDOR is being prevented using an Anti-IDOR Mechanism (AIM).
-Us at FogMarks have developed one a few years ago, and, know-on-wood, none of our customers ever dealt with an IDOR problem.
+We at FogMarks have developed one a few years ago, and, knock-on-wood, none of our customers have ever dealt with an IDOR problem.
 Don’t worry, we’re not going to offer you to buy it.
 This mechanism was created only for two large customers who shared the same code base.
-Create your own mechanism with the info below, jeez!
+Create your own mechanism with the info down below, jeez!

-This is being done by holding a database table especially for sensitive objects that could be targeted from the web clients.
+This is being done by storing that information in a database, especially for sensitive objects that could be targeted from the web clients.

-When an object is being inserted to the table, the mechanism generates to it a special 32 chars long identifier.
-This identifier is only being used by the server, and it is calld SUID (Server Used ID).
-In addition, the mechanism issues a 15 chars long integer identifier for the client side that is called, of course, CUID (Client Used ID).
-The CUID integer is being made from part of the 32 chars long SUID and part of the object permanent details (like name-if name cannot be changed afterwards) using a special algorithm.
+When an object is being inserted to the DB, the mechanism generates it a unique 32 chars long identifier.
+This identifier is only being used by the server, and it’s called “SUID” (Server Used ID).
+In addition, the mechanism issues a 15 chars long integer identifier for the client side that is called, of course, “CUID” (Client Used ID).
+The CUID integer is being made from part of the 32 chars long SUID and part of the object details (like it’s name) using a special algorithm.

-In the users’ permissions table there is also a row of list of nodes that contains the SUID of objects that the user has access to it.
+In the users’ permissions there is also a list of nodes that contains the SUID of objects that the user has access to.

-When the user issues a request from the client side (from the JS – a simple HTTP request (POST/GET/OPTIONS/DELETE/PUT…), the CUID is being matched with the SUID – the algorithm tries to generate the SUID from the supplied CUID.
-If it succeed, it then tries to match the generated SUID the SUIDs list in the users’ permission table.
-If it match, the requesting user gets one time, limited access to the object.
-This one time access is being enabled for x minutes and for one static IP, until the next process of matching CUID to SUID.
+When the user issues a request from the client side — the algorithm tries to generate part of the SUID from the supplied CUID.
+If it succeeded, it tries to match that part to one of the SUIDs list in the users’ permissions collection.
+If they match, the requesting user gets a one time limited access to the object.
+This one time access is being enabled for x minutes and for one static IP, until the next process of matching a CUID to SUID.

 Here are some more examples of IDORs found by FogMarks in some very popular companies (and were patched, of course):